Easy DIY projects: Ring doorbell battery replacement

 Changing the battery

 While the battery-operated Ring Video Doorbell 1st gen does come with a quick-release battery pack to make changing batteries easy, the battery itself is protected behind the tough outer shell.
 This means you will need to remove the faceplate of the device to access the battery.
-Here are step-by-step instructions to guide you along the way.
+If you need to perform a Ring video doorbell battery replacement, follow these step-by-step instructions:

 Removing the faceplate